sinaghassemi/EnronSpamDetection/README.md

 # Spam Detection over Enron-Spam dataset

 The repository contains the codes addressing spam detection over [Enron-Spam](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) dataset.
-In the following, dataset, pre-processing, classification methodology, and the results are provided, in the next part, implementation details along with the provided codes are described.
+In the following, dataset, pre-processing, classification methodology, and the results are provided.
+Next, implementation details along with the provided codes are described.

 # 1. Dataset